 Program Deployment

-command group allows you to deploy and manage serverless functions (micro-VMs) on the Aleph Cloud network.
+The program command group allows you to deploy and manage serverless functions (micro-VMs) on the Aleph Cloud network.

 Overall Usage